lg-gonzalez-juarez/documentation/pages/mydoc/mydoc_python_pypower.md

 ### 2. Install Pypower

-If you've never installed or run a PyPower site locally on your computer, follow these instructions to install PyPower:
+{% include important.html content="If you've never installed or run a PyPower site locally on your computer, follow these instructions to install PyPower: <a alt='install process' href='https://rwl.github.io/PYPOWER/install.html'>Install Pypower on Windows</a>., info." %}

-*[Install Pypower on Windows][https://rwl.github.io/PYPOWER/install.html]

 code is the following: